KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 To switch to the curve editor click on |switch-to-curve-editor-view|:guilabel:`Switch to curve editor view`.

-The curve editor can only be enabled on effects which have the following parameters: X, Y, width, hight, opacity (alpha, optional) and rotation.
+The curve editor can only be enabled on effects which have the following parameters: X, Y, width, height, opacity (alpha, optional) and rotation.
 For all other effects the curve editor is greyed out.

 By double clicking into the window new keyframes get added.
 Hovering over a keyframe, the cursor changes to a cross and you can: